Tea tree oil is an essential oil, meaning that it is the distilled extract of a plant that contains beneficial compounds in high concentrations.

-Aloe vera: A person with this condition can apply a cream containing at least 0.5 percent aloe to the skin up to three times a day.
+- Aloe vera: A person with this condition can apply a cream containing at least 0.5 percent aloe to the skin up to three times a day.
 It may help to reduce scaling and redness associated with psoriatic lesions.

-Epsom salts: Adding Epsom salts to a bath can soothe irritated and itchy skin, and may help to reduce some of the scaling found in psoriasis.
+- Epsom salts: Adding Epsom salts to a bath can soothe irritated and itchy skin, and may help to reduce some of the scaling found in psoriasis.
 Most people tolerate this remedy well.

-Some examples of home-care include:
+Some examples of effective home care methods for psoriasis include:

-Bathing frequently: This can help remove dead and inflamed skin, and it may also help to reduce the scaly appearance of psoriatic plaques.
-Adding Epsom salts to the water can also help to manage scaly skin, but it is important to avoid hot water and harsh soaps.
-After bathing, a person should apply heavy moisturizer while their skin is still moist.
+Bathing: Bathing and showering can help remove dead and inflamed skin and may also help reduce psoriatic plaque.
+Adding Epsom salts to the water can also help to manage scaly skin, but avoiding hot water and harsh soaps is important for sensitive skin.

 Anyone using tea tree oil or other natural remedies for psoriasis should talk to their doctor, as some of them can cause an allergic reaction.
 Some of these remedies may also be dangerous if they interact with other medications or medical conditions.

 Most people need medication to control the symptoms of psoriasis.
 Options include topical creams, light therapy, and systemic medications.

 Topical medications: These are creams and ointments that people apply directly to the affected skin.
 The most commonly prescribed topical medications are corticosteroids, a class of anti-inflammatory drugs.